krzurb/Urbanowski_Szczepanski_Studnia2D/README.md

 -Prostokat.java: Definition of a class with variables x, y, z,

-- Rys.java: Code responsible for visualization (contains the main function),
+- Rys.java: Code responsible for visualization,

-- Kwanty.java: User interface.
+- Kwanty.java: User interface  (contains the main function).

-Running the Rys.java file starts the program.
+Running the Kwanty.java file starts the program.

 A program enabling visualization of stationary, non-stationary states, and wave packet propagation (optional) in a two-dimensional infinite potential well.